launchdarkly/node-server-sdk-dynamodb/README.md

         var store = DynamoDBFeatureStore('YOUR TABLE NAME', { cacheTTL: 0 });

-## Caching behavior

-To reduce traffic to Consul, there is an optional in-memory cache that retains the last known data for a configurable amount of time.
-This is on by default; to turn it off (and guarantee that the latest feature flag data will always be retrieved from Consul for every flag evaluation), configure the store as follows:

-        var store = ConsulFeatureStore('YOUR TABLE NAME', { cacheTTL: 0 });

 ## About LaunchDarkly

 * LaunchDarkly is a continuous delivery platform that provides feature flags as a service and allows developers to iterate quickly and safely.
 We allow you to easily flag your features and manage them from the LaunchDarkly dashboard.
 With LaunchDarkly, you can: